joemoore/labs-practices-site/README.md

 ### Option 2: Setup A Local Build Environment

-These are the software prerequisites needed to build a local preview of the Tanzu Developer Center site.
+These are the software prerequisites needed to build a local preview of the Labs Practices Site site.

 - [Hugo](https://gohugo.io)
 - [Netlify](https://www.netlify.com)